mpre/mpre.github.com/index.md

 I am currently working on my thesis which title is "Algoritmi per la predizione di eventi di splicing alternativo da dati NGS" (*Algorithms for predicting alternative splicing's events on NGS data*).
-My favourite field of CS are algorithm design, bioinformatics and AI and my accademic career as a student includes various class ranging from computer architecture to soft computing.
-My Post-graduate course was mainly focused on software development (Test & Analysis, development process such as agile methodology and so on) and Algorithms and models (AI, Complex Systems, bioinformatics, soft computing).
+My favourite fields of CS are algorithm design, bioinformatics and AI and my accademic career as a student includes various class ranging from computer architecture to soft computing.
+My Post-graduate course was mainly focused on software development (Test & Analysis, development process such as agile methodology and so on), Algorithms and models (AI, Complex Systems, bioinformatics, soft computing).

 As I stated before, I am mainly interested in methods used to solve _hard_